Dark Earth: Reviews and awards

 Dark Earth received generally positive reviews, and held an aggregate score of 71% on GameRankings.
 It was named the best adventure game of 1997 by CNET Gamecenter, whose editors called it "beautifully conceived and executed" and an example of how "a superior adventure game is made".
 The game was also a finalist for the Software Publishers Association's 1997 "Best Adventure/Role-Playing Software Game" Codie award, which it ultimately lost to Diablo.

 Critics generally saw the game's story as its strongest asset.
 Next Generation, for example, commented that "An adventure's worth is in the story, and Dark Earth's is impressively thought-out and deep.
 Kalisto's designers were very careful to create an internally consistent world, from history to environment.
-Thus, the milieu of the Stalite Dhominyon is rich in detail without resorting to needless exposition."
+Thus, the milieu of the Stalite dominion is rich in detail without resorting to needless exposition."
 PC Zone's Chris Anderson opined that despite considerable flaws in the game's cinematic production, "the rich storyline alone will be enough to keep most people happy, and with the added diversions of hand-to-hand fisticuffs and puzzle-solving elements, Dark Earth offers a well-rounded gameplay experience that should appeal to many gamers who wouldn't normally be attracted to the adventure genre."

 The combat was more negatively received, with most critics finding it clunky and frustrating due to the minimal control over the player character.
 The use of fixed camera angles was also criticized as causing frustrations with both the combat and the puzzle solving, but the graphics were a subject of overall praise for most reviewers due to elements such as the distinctive character models, gorgeous environments, and impressive effects.
 GameSpot's Jeff Sengstack, although he was critical of the fixed camera angles, wrote that "Dark Earth features superb graphics, outstanding 3D character animation, and unique action-adventuring in one beautifully crafted package.
 Adventurers longing for a deep and rich story, with carefully crafted characters, coupled with swashbuckling fighting action and challenging puzzles and problem solving, look no further."
 Game Revolution's Thomas Garcia also noted that the fact that the game has low system requirements without sacrificing impressive visuals makes it especially appealing to people with slow PC setups.

 GamePro gave it a 4.5 out of 5 in graphics, sound, and funfactor, and a 3.5 in control, concluding, "Dark Earth doesn't push any envelopes - in fact, it doesn't even overcome the common pitfalls of its genre - but the engaging plot proves well worth the effort."
 Next Generation similarly commented that Dark Earth was one of the better adventure games on the market, but that it retained the usual limitations of the genre.